cdcarson/frieda/README.md

 - `--init` Make changes to the two options above.
 (You can also edit `.friedarc.json` directly.)
 - `--help` Show help.

+# OLD STUFF
+## How?

+The primary problem Frieda solves is how to map MySQL column types to javascript types.
+Most MySQL column types can be mapped unambiguously to javascript types.
+The exceptions to this rule (according to Frieda) are:

+1. How to type `bigint` columns in javascript.
+1. How to represent javascript `boolean`s in the database.
+1. Specifying the javascript type of `json` columns.
+1. Whether to type `set` columns as javascript `Set`
+1. Column types where there's no equivalent in plain javascript, like the [geospatial types](https://dev.mysql.com/doc/refman/8.0/en/spatial-type-overview.html).

+Frieda (initially, partially) solves this ambiguity with the following conventions:

+1. `bigint` columns are typed as javascript `string`
+1. `tinyint(1)` columns are typed as `boolean`; all other `tinyint` columns are typed as `number`
+1. `json` columns are typed as `unknown`
+1. `set('a','b')` is typed as `Set<'a'|'b'>`
+1. un

 ## Project Structure